Congress seeks compromise to boost computer chip industry

-Both the House and Senate have passed major legislation on the matter and the effort is one of lawmakers’ final opportunities before the November election to show voters they are addressing the nation’s strained supply chains.
+Both the House and the Senate have passed major legislation on the matter, and the effort is one of lawmakers’ final opportunities before the November elections to show voters they are addressing the nation’s strained supply chains.

 Now they have to work out considerable differences in the two bills.
 And Senate Republicans are already digging in before the negotiations formally begin.

-“Without major concessions and changes from House Democrats, this legislation has no chance of becoming law,” McConnell said.
+Senate Minority Leader Mitch McConnell emphasized that point when congressional leaders recently announced which lawmakers will serve on the committee that works to reconcile the two bills:“Without major concessions and changes from House Democrats, this legislation has no chance of becoming law."

 House Democrats say their voices need to be heard during negotiations.